La Costeña (airline)

-Aerotaxis La Costeña S.A. is an regional airline based in Managua, Nicaragua.
-It operates passenger services from Managua to 6 domestic destinations.
-Its main hub is at Augusto C. Sandino International Airport.
+Aerotaxis La Costeña S.A. is a regional airline based in Managua, Nicaragua.
+It operates passenger services from Managua and Bluefields to 3 domestic destinations.
+Its main hubs are at Augusto C. Sandino International Airport and Bluefields Airport.

 History

 The airline began operations in November 1991.
 It became part of the Grupo TACA in 1999 as a feeder carrier.
 By September 2011, it had 140 employees.

 On May 31, 2019, Avianca Holdings sold its 62% participation in La Costeña to Regional Airlines Holding LLC, from Delaware, United States.

 Destinations

-La Costeña operates scheduled services to the following domestic destinations:
+As of April 2024, La Costeña operates limited services to domestic destinations, such as:

 Fleet

 Current fleet

-La Costeña fleet consists of the following aircraft (as of December 2022):
+La Costeña fleet consists of the following aircraft (as of September 2024):